Dareka826/slbooru/README.md

 To prepare the environment for building: `npm install` To build the server and site script run `./scripts/build.sh` To add a new image run `./scripts/add_img_to_db.sh`

+# TODO

+[ ] Move HTML element templates from code into separate files